Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'browse' and the resource 'high-level data catalog (table groupings)', distinguishing it from sibling tools like get_data or get_metadata which deal with specific data or metadata.
-However, it could be more explicit about what it does not return.
+The description uses a specific verb 'browse' and resource 'high-level data catalog (table groupings)', clearly distinguishing it from sibling tools like get_data (which retrieves actual data) or search_stats (which searches statistical data).
+It answers what the tool does precisely.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.